MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off-for-sharepoint-online.md

 > [!NOTE]
 >  If you turn off external sharing for your entire environment and later turn it back on, external users who previously had access to content or documents on sites will regain access to them.
 If you know that external sharing was previously turned on and in use for specific site collections and you do not want external users to be able to regain access if external sharing is ever turned on again globally, we recommend that you first turn off external sharing for those specific site collections. >  If you disable external access, or limit external access to a more restrictive form, external users will typically lose access within one hour of the change. >  If you disable external access, access to resources will also be blocked to guest members of Office 365 Groups.

-Site collection

-### Turn external sharing on or off for individual site collections
+## Turn external sharing on or off for individual site collections
 <a name="__toc332198786"> </a>

 You must be a SharePoint Online admin to configure external sharing for individual site collections.
 Site collection administrators are not allowed to change external sharing configurations.